 As our loyal readers know COTO is all about thinking outside of the box.
-We pose direct challenges to those engaged in the same old rhetoric and traditions within the academy.
-We do not blindly accept the current cultural etiquette in political discourse.
+We like to pose direct challenges to those engaged in the same old rhetoric and traditions within the academy.
+We do not blindly accept the current cultural ‘etiquette’ in political discourse.
 We advocate people be judged as individuals and not by particular demographic groups they may belong to.
 We enjoy the exploration of human paradoxes.
 We embrace cultural innovation, creativity and mischief.
 We are interrogating the impact of our contemporary culture on our world views.
 We want to start new and original conversations and political discourse.
-We believe in free speech.
+We believe in the importance of free speech.

 We want our audience to be able to explore and synthesise ideas from all over the political spectrum and areas of creative practice.
 We want to encourage our readers to be open to ideas outside their ideological comfort zones.